chapunchi/take-home-assignment-iac/README.md

 - [Future Enhancements](#enhancements)

 ## Background
 This assignment focuses on designing and implementing a cloud infrastructure for a banking application.
-The application support secure and efficient CRUD operations on a banking account.
+The application provides support and efficient CRUD operations on a banking account.

 The customer must be able to access the bank account operations via three endpoints,

 * GET endpoint to get the current balance of an account.
-* POST endpoint to deposit money from an account.
+* POST endpoint to deposit money to an account.
 * POST endpoint to withdraw money from an account.

 ## Implementation Overview